Kwiebs/Forpetswithlove/exampleSite/content/english/cat-scratching-solution-ebook.md

 ## What Cat Owners Are Saying

 ### Sarah M. ⭐⭐⭐⭐⭐
 *"Our cat was destroying our leather couch.
-Within 10 days of following Jane's methods, she only uses her scratching post.
+Within 10 days of following André's methods, she only uses her scratching post.
 Game changer!"*
 *Cat mom of 2, Texas*

 ### Mike R. ⭐⭐⭐⭐⭐